True Crime Network

-True Crime Network (formerly Justice Network) is an American digital multicast television network that is operated by True Crime Network, LLC, a limited liability company, which is owned by Tegna Inc. The network specializes in true crime, investigation and forensic science documentary programming aimed at adults – with a skew toward women – between the ages of 25 and 54.
+True Crime Network (formerly Justice Network) is an American digital multicast television network that is operated by True Crime Network, LLC, a limited liability company, which is owned by the Tegna subsidiary of Nexstar Media Group.
+The network specializes in true crime, investigation and forensic science documentary programming aimed at adults—with a skew toward women—between the ages of 25 and 54.

 The network, which broadcasts in 480i standard definition, is available in several large and mid-sized markets via digital subchannel affiliations with broadcast television stations, along with carriage of True Crime Network-affiliated subchannels on cable television providers in most of its market coverage via existing carriage agreements for local broadcast stations.

 On July 13, 2020, it was announced that Justice Network would relaunch as True Crime Network on July 27.